ringcentral/ringcentral-js/README.md

 If you need to use 2 or more RingCentral accounts simultaneously, you need to create an instance of SDK for each account and provide some unique `cachePrefix` to SDK constructor (otherwise instances will share authentication).

-## Get the Platform singleton
+## Get the Platform object

 ```js
 var platform = rcsdk.platform();
 ```

-Now that you have your platform singleton and SDK has been configured with the correct server URL and API key, your application can log in so that it can access the features of the API.
+Now that you have your platform object and SDK has been configured with the correct server URL and API key, your application can log in so that it can access the features of the API.

 ## Login

-Login is accomplished by calling the `platform.login()` method of the Platform singleton with username, extension (optional), and password as parameters.
+Login is accomplished by calling the `platform.login()` method of the Platform object with username, extension (optional), and password as parameters.
 A `Promise` instance is returned, resolved with an AJAX `Response` object.

 ```js